clementpoh/rust-cons-list/README.md

 list is disfavored in Rust, it's a familiar structure to many functional programmers.

-This crate extends the implementation of the basic cons list found straight in the Rust Book to offer some conveniences similar to those implemented for the `Vec`.
+This crate extends the implementation of the basic cons list found straight out of the Rust Book to offer some conveniences similar to those implemented for the `Vec`.
 Specifically, a `list!` macro for easy instantiation and manual implementations of the following traits: